digitallinguistics/data-format/.github/CONTRIBUTING.md

         - `LABEL: description (#000)`

     - Compile the list of changes from each of the commits on the master branch

-1. **Increment the version number** of the `master` branch by running `npm version {major|minor|patch}` from the command line, and commit the change.
-Do not include a commit message (it will default to the version number instead).
-This will run the upload script and publish to npm.

-1. **Publish the GitHub release**, using the tagged release from the `master` branch

 1. **Write a blog post** about the changes (for major/minor updates only)